DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/13. Key concepts/_index.md

 #### Primary key

-The [data types](#data-type)'s attribute that is used to distinguish an entry from the others.
+The [data types](#data-type) attribute that is used to distinguish an entry from the others.
 It must obviously be unique.

-### Server's datamodel
+### Server datamodel

 Configuration of [data types](#data-type) that [server](#server) must handle, with their respective [attributes mapping](#attributes-mapping).
 The remote attribute name is the attribute name used on [datasource](#datasource).

-The server's datamodel is built by specifying the following items :
+The server datamodel is built by specifying the following items :

 - Each [data types](#data-type) with :
   - its [primary key](#primary-key)